 Coordination: Adjusting actions in relation to others' actions.

 Other PR Specialist Job Titles

-In the United States, there were 259,600 jobs for Public Relations Specialist in 2016.
+In 2016, there was an estimated number of 259,600 jobs in the United States for Public Relations Specialist.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Public Relations Specialist by 2026.
-There will be an estimated 28,200 positions for PR Specialist per year.
+Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.

 The states with the most job growth for PR Specialist are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, West Virginia, or Mississippi.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a PR Specialist ranges between $33,690 and $112,310.

 Public Relations Specialists who work in District of Columbia, Virginia, or New Jersey, make the highest salaries.

 How much do Public Relations Specialists make in each U.S. state?